Tennessee’s House expels 2 of 3 Democrats over guns protest

 Republican Rep. Gino Bulso said the three Democratic representatives “effectively conducted a mutiny."

-“The gentleman shows no remorse," Bulso said, referring to Jones.
+“The gentleman shows no remorse," Bulso said of Jones.
 "He does not even recognize that what he did was wrong.
 So not to expel him would simply invite him and his colleagues to engage in mutiny on the House floor.”

-Even if they are expelled, the three lawmakers may not be gone for long.
-County commissions in their districts get to pick replacements to serve until a special election can be scheduled.
+The two expelled lawmakers may not be gone for long.
+County commissions in their districts get to pick replacements to serve until a special election can be scheduled, and they could opt to choose Jones and Pearson.
+The two also would be eligible to run in those races.

-Republican Rep. Sabi Kumar advised Jones, who is Black, to be more collegial and less focused on race.
+During discussion, Republican Rep. Sabi Kumar advised Jones to be more collegial and less focused on race.

 “You have a lot to offer, but offer it in a vein where people are accepting of your ideas,” Kumar said.